 Living and LearningThe sense of community that our residents enjoy is bolstered by their proximity to campus facilities and events.
 With over 270 recognized Student Government organizations at Carnegie Mellon, there are many opportunities for students to get involved in creating their college experience.
 Our students come from all over the world.
 They have unique backgrounds, views, traditions and stories.
 They are individuals, yet they are also a community of peers.

 Students with shared interests or affiliations who wish to reside as a group may have accommodations arranged for them.
-These arrangements may take the form of themed living areas for first-year students, special interests housing for upper-class students or block housing for all undergraduate students.
+These arrangements may take the form of themed living areas for first-year students and themed living communities and block housing available to all undergraduate students.

 Students with Special Needs

-We are committed to provide a safe and welcoming environment for our campus community.
+Housing Services is committed to providing a safe and welcoming environment for all members of our campus community.
 Desk Services provide 24-hour monitoring and assistance in high-traffic residences.
-All residence halls have secured entrances to the buildings and again to each of the rooms.
-Shuttle and Escort services provide convenience for navigating surrounding attractions and communities.
+All residence halls have secured entrances to the buildings and to individual rooms.
+Shuttle and Escort services provide safe and convenient ways to navigate surrounding attractions and communities.
 Emergency phones located throughout the campus and residential areas provide immediate access to University Police.
 Staff is available 24 hours a day to assist with urgent matters.
 Residence assistants live onsite and are often the first point of contact in an extensive student-life support network.
-Facility coordinators are assigned to each building and make sure that the buildings are safe, code-compliant, clean and undamaged.
+Facility coordinators are assigned to each building and make sure that the buildings are safe, code-compliant, clean, and undamaged.